openshift-labs/learn-katacoda/quantum-computing/qiskit/01-installation.md

 ``oc apply -f deploy/role_binding.yaml``{{execute}}

 ## Setting up authorization with IBMQ Account token

-Insert the value of the account token into the secret.cfg file.
+Navigate to secret.cfg  in the katacoda built in editor and insert the value of the account token into the secret.cfg file.

 ``vi deploy/secret.cfg``{{execute}}